wendall-robinson/flowmaster/README.md

 }
 ```
 ### Key Features Demonstrated:
+* **Initializing OpenTelemetry:** Using `traceflow.Init` to initialize OpenTelemetry with optional settings (such as a custom logger) and ensure proper tracing setup in your application.
 * **Creating and Starting a Trace:** traceflow.New and trace.Start.
 * **Adding Attributes:** trace.AddAttribute to capture custom key-value pairs.
 * **Error Handling:** Using trace.RecordFailure to record errors and failures within the trace.